Discovery of Exams in India

 Who Discovered the Exams?

-Henry Fischel, an American Philanthropist and businessman, is credited as the person who invented exams.
+Henry A. Fischel, an American Philanthropist and businessman, is credited as the person who invented exams.
 He created the Imperial Exam in 19th century China for the assessment of candidates to become government officials.

 ☛ Related Questions: